a city filled with remarkable movie theatres, the Cinerama Dome

 When "The Untouchables" premiered at the Cinerama Dome, Kevin Costner refused to see it there.
 He said that back when he was a lad, he had celebrated his birthday at the Cinerama Dome, where he saw the epic western "How the West Was Won."
 The actor says that it impressed him so much that he felt his own movie might not be able to measure up to his overwhelming childhood experience at the theatre.

 (As it turns out, it seems that "How the West was Won," never actually showed at the Dome.
 Instead, it played at the old Warner Cinerama on Hollywood Blvd.
 Apparently, Kevin got the two theatres mixed-up.
-But regardless, that Cinerama movie experience made young Kevin a fan of Westerns, and he went on to strar in such cowboy films as "Silverado," "Dances With Wolves" and "Wyatt Earp.")
+But regardless, that Cinerama movie experience made young Kevin a fan of Westerns, and he went on to star in such cowboy films as "Silverado," "Dances With Wolves" and "Wyatt Earp.")

 Mind you, this is not a theatre-in-the-round.
 Only the building is round.
 All 937 seats face south, towards the screen.
-And although the screen is quite large, it's not circular or 360o.
+And although the screen is quite large, it's not 360o.
 The current Cinerama screen occupies perhaps a quarter of the circular wall, bending slightly with the curve of the walls.
 This is both an advantage and a disadvantage for the viewers.
 The large screen size enhances the viewing experience, but it also distorts the picture somewhat; normal horizontal pans can prove rather disorienting at times.

 The best seats in the Cinerama Dome are on the floor of the theatre, near the center.
 Balcony seats are fine, but they somewhat diminish the impact of the large screen.